nikopj/nikopj.github.io/index.md

 Engineering from *New York University* under the advisory of Professor Yao Wang, [NYU VideoLab](https://wp.nyu.edu/videolab/), in 2024.
 I received my Bachelors in Electrical Engineering from *The Cooper Union for Advancement of Science and Art* in 2019.

-My current interests are in constructing *interpretable deep-learning* models for solving noisy MRI reconstruction problems without ground-truth data.
+My current interests are in *interpretable deep-learning* models for solving noisy MRI reconstruction problems without ground-truth data.
 My background is in *signal-processing*, *non-smooth convex optimization*, and deep-learning.
 Outside of academia, I go climbing, biking, and skateboarding with my friends.

+Email me at **nikola at nyu dot edu**.
 @@
 @@